Squirkey89/Gino-s-Italian-Portfolio-project/README.md

 *  When I deployed my website I discovered there was an issue when testing responsiveness on my Samsung Galaxy A50.
    * The image below shows the bug before it was fixed.
 The footer overlaps the header and navigation bar when viewing on mobile devices.
    ![bug](https://user-images.githubusercontent.com/91072896/143229122-dceba326-afec-457b-82ad-b3078935e8d4.png)
-* The problem was solved by adding z-index:11; to the header and z-index:1; to the footer.
+* The problem was solved by adding z-index 2 to the header and z-index 1 to the footer.
 Once the header index number is higher than the footer index the header and navigation bar would overlap the footer as I had intended.
 * After my website was deployed, I had a second problem on the about.html page.
 My website has a fixed header.
 This was causing issues because the fixed header was preventing input fields from working correctly in the form.
 I could only use the input fields when I scrolled to the top of the form.
 But as I scroll down further the input fields fail to work.
 * I tried to solve this with positioning and using z-index but this did not work.
 With some help from Slack, I fixed this issue by removing the 400px height from my header, and the form now works correctly.